 Another place to get things to resell is thrift stores.
 They are one of my favorite places to get items to sell on eBay.
 Examples of some traditional thrift stores include Goodwill, Savers, the Salvation Army, and Value Village.
 There are always items in the stores that you can flip.
 Let’s talk about some of these thrift stores.

-For those of you who don’t know what Value Village is, it’s one of the thrift stores I shop at.
+For those who don’t know Value Village, it’s one of the thrift stores I shop at.

 There are two different versions of Value Village.